fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherTransferHistory.md

-# Get Smart Voucher(which you published) Transfer History
+# Get Smart Voucher Transfer History
+You are able to fetch all transfer history of the Smart Voucher(which you published) via this API.

 ## GraphQL API